jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * **Is works is traffic-sensitive** - were any traffic-sensitive designations selected by the promoter on the PA?

 * Note: The works category field will be populated with the PAA/PA's current works category at the time the report is run as opposed to showing the works category of the PAA/PA at the time the chargeable transaction took place.
-* For example, if a PA is granted then soon after a work extension was also granted changing it from a standard to a major PA, there would be three transactions for this PA in the fee report:
+* For example, if a PA is granted then soon after a works extension was also granted changing it from a standard to a major PA, there would be three transactions for this PA in the fee report:
     * granting of a PA
     * granting of a change request
-    * change in work category
+    * change in works category
     * The works category field for all three of these transactions will be 'major'

-* Out of scope: inspection chargeable transaction ; fee amounts
+* Not included: inspection chargeable transactions; fee amounts

 _(Previously section 14.1 in Business rules v0.1 draft)_